programmfabrik/easydb-documentation/en/technical/api/session/session.md

 | `error`         | URL to redirect / function to be called in case of authentication error (string, optional) |
 | `remember_me`   | If set to "1", remember user using a cookie (only for method "easydb", optional, defaults to "0") |

+All query parameter can also be sent in an HTML form in the request body (content type `application/x-www-form-urlencoded`)

 ## Output

 The output depends on the `response_type`.